 • Policy development: Policies and practices to create efficiencies for infrastructure deployment like a state-wide "dig once" policy, tower leasing and permitting will be leveraged.
 For example, pursuant to Governor Cooper's Executive Order No. 91, the N.C.
 Department of Transportation developed a state-wide "dig once" policy in coordination with the division.
 This policy ensures internet service providers are aware of transportation projects that will create an opportunity for infrastructure installment and permits cost sharing arrangements between internet service providers.
 Additionally, the statute authorizing the GREAT grant program uses a scoring rubric to incentivize public-private partnerships, telephone and electric membership cooperatives participation, community planning, and fiber to the home.
+The division will continue to collaborate with the N.C.
+Department of Transportation to identify opportunities to streamline permitting processes and expedite reviews to support deployment.
 These policies will promote the objectives of the BEAD program to facilitate universal access.

-The division will implement a Broadband Workforce Plan (Appendix G) that will use the services of a consultant to identify and analyze key occupations, conduct and analyze results from focus groups with key employers and labor union representatives to further hone skills, competencies, and credentials for key occupations, and conduct three to four structured interviews with key education and training leaders to create high-level understanding of current workforce development capacity for broadband jobs.
+The division will implement a Broadband Workforce Plan (Appendix F) that will use the services of a consultant to identify and analyze key occupations, conduct and analyze results from convenings with key employers and labor union representatives to further hone skills, competencies, and credentials for key occupations, and conduct three to four structured interviews with key education and training leaders to create high-level understanding of current workforce development capacity for broadband jobs.
 Using this information, the division will establish a vision and goals to meet broadband workforce needs, may develop and implement an employer survey to finalize skills, competencies and credentials for key occupations that will help workforce training providers, create an operational plan that supports critical N.C. broadband workforce needs with a focus on equity and access, and create a monitoring and evaluation plan.
 The state will incorporate in its initial and final proposals the BEAD notice of funding opportunity requirements detailed in Section IV.C.1.h "Climate Resilience" and will work with the N.C.
 Office of Recovery and Resiliency in the N.C.
 Department of Public Safety to account and plan for climate related risks to new infrastructure projects.